Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform-zapier.rst

 =============================================================

-This article demonstrates how to create PDF documents from an XLSX template on a `Typeform <https://www.typeform.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Power Automate (MS Flow).
+This article demonstrates how to create PDF documents from an XLSX template on a `Typeform <https://www.typeform.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Zapier.
 It may help you to automize the generation of different documents like applications, requests, orders, etc., in your company.

 **Processes** are a `Plumsail Documents <https://plumsail.com/documents/>`_ feature with an intuitive interface for creating documents from templates.